-The leader of the expert group dual career counselling, Wolfgang Stockinger (TW1N), grants us a first insight into the philosophy of their approach:
+The leader of the STARTING 11 Counsel Expert Group which is responsible for building the tools, Wolfgang Stockinger (TW1N), grants us a first insight into the philosophy of the project’s approach:

 “Our tools will root in basic principles of humanistic psychology.
 This teaching comes with a person-centered, valuing and resource-oriented approach.
 It interprets a person (an athlete) as a subjectively free and responsible architect of self.